Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 So it appears that the these ideas are a complete failure, since they seem to contradict each other.
 But they actually don't contradict each other.
 The reasoning above is wrong because it assumes that speeds always behave as they do at low speeds.
 They don't.
 When speeds approach the speed limit, the behavior of measurements of space and time gets weird.
 This is the crux of the matter: if you insist that the speed limit rule and the rule-about-rules are both valid, then you are forced into a serious re-examination of the basic facts regarding measurements of distance and time.

-The existence of a speed limit in Nature means we can use it as a natural unit for expressing any other speed as a simple fraction or percentage of the speed limit.
-In relativity, speeds are usually expressed in this way, using the conventional Greek letter β (beta), as in β = v/c.
-When the speed is a significant fraction of c, the motion is said to be relativistic.
-If β is nearly 1, then the motion is called ultra-relativistic.
+The existence of a speed limit in Nature means we can use it as a natural unit for any rel-speed.
+Just state the rel-speed as a simple fraction or percentage of the speed limit.
+In relativity, rel-speeds are usually stated in this way, using the conventional Greek letter β (beta), as in β = v/c.
+When the rel-speed is a significant fraction of c, the motion is called relativistic.
+If β is nearly 1, the motion is called ultra-relativistic.

 For most people, the speed limit seems incredibly fast.
-But in most astronomical contexts, the speed limit is actually very slow, because the distances are so vast.
-How much time does it take a photon to go from the Sun to the Earth?
+But for most astronomical situations, the speed limit is actually very slow, because the distances are so big.
+How much rel-time does it take a photon to go from the Sun to the Earth, as viewed from the Earth?
 A little over 8 minutes.
-Even the Sun itself is so large that a photon needs 4.64s just to go a distance equal to its diameter.
+Even the Sun itself is so big that a photon needs 4.64s just to go a distance equal to the Sun's diameter.
 News may travel fast on Earth, but it sure doesn't in space.
 See this animation for a simple demonstration.

 In English, the words speed and velocity mean the same thing, but in physics, they don't:

 Second, anything moving at the speed limit will be represented as a line at an angle of 45° with respect to the vertical.
+This angle is invariant, and will always be the same in all grids.
 Since the speed limit is so important, it's nice to have it appear in such a simple way.
 (It's also easy to draw.)

 If no object can travel faster than the speed limit c, then in diagrams using ct instead of t, the tangent of the history of any moving object can never be at an angle greater than 45° with respect to the vertical.